Novice to Expert

 From novice to expert by Benner (1982) is a MUST read classic.

 This article seems as current today as when it was written.
 Dr. Benner formulated her model From Novice to Expert based on the Dreyfus Model of Skill Acquisition (Benner, 1982).
 She found that nurses go through five levels of skill proficiency: novice, advanced beginner, competent, proficient, and expert (Benner, 1982).
 Both novice students and practitioners rely on rules to guide their actions.
 It is important to note that a novice is unable to "use discretionary judgment" because, without experience, they are unable to prioritize a clinical situation (Benner, 1982).
 A nurse who can cope and manage many clinical situations with approximately two-three years of experience is at the competent level (Benner, 1982).

-Read Benner’s article to get a deeper understand as it will help you to understand yourself as you make this transition from clinical expert to clinical nursing instructor, as well as, student behavior.
+I recommend that you read Benner’s article to get a deeper understanding as it will help you to understand yourself as you make this transition from clinical expert to a clinical nursing instructor, as well as, student behavior.

 (Cochise College 1st Semester Skills Lab Group/Knowles.S.K.
 2013)

 Benner, P. (1982).
 From novice to expert.
 The American Journal of Nursing, 82(3), 402-407.

 Want to learn more about teaching as a clinical nursing instructor?
 Check out the website: www.clinicalnursinginstructor.com I discuss this and more in module #1 of the Clinical Nursing Instructor Prep Course.